moorepants/me41055/content/pages/syllabus.rst

    group.
 It is first come, first serve for the 75 open slots.
 Vocareum
    You will access the homework Jupyter notebook assignments here.
-You can edit edit and execute the notebooks in the Vocareum interface.
+You can edit and execute the notebooks in the Vocareum interface.